boeni-industries/aico/docs/architecture/message-bus.md

 **🔒 Security First:** All message bus communication is encrypted using CurveZMQ with mandatory authentication.
 There is no plaintext fallback - the system enforces secure communication or fails completely.

-**⚠️ CRITICAL: Logging Recursion Prevention** - NEVER use standard logging (logger.info(), logger.error()) within message bus transport, send/receive operations, or message handling code.
-Use print() statements to avoid infinite recursion loops that crash the system.
+**⚠️ CRITICAL: Logging Recursion Prevention** - Avoid standard logging within message bus operations to prevent infinite recursion loops.

 This architecture document describes the design, implementation, and integration patterns of AICO's central message bus system, which serves as the foundation for inter-module communication and coordination.